 The HPWH may be pad mounted.
 Vibration isolator mounts MUST BE placed between the unit and the equipment pad to prevent mechanical vibration transmitting into the building structure.
 Selection of appropriate vibration isolators should be made by a qualified engineer.
-Unit must be level and elevated at least 6" above floor to avoid dust and debris from entering the unit and permit connection of the condensate trap.
-See Condensate Drain Line on page 16.
+Unit must be level and elevated at least 6" above floor to avoid dust and debris from entering the unit.